TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Model-View-Controller-in-Extbase.rst

 of the presentation logic from the model.

-The MVC pattern divides our application into three rough layers: the *Model*, which implements the domain model including the domain logic, the *controller*, which controls the flow of the application, and the *view*, which prepares and outputs the data to the user (see Figure 2-1).
+The MVC pattern divides our application into three rough layers: the *model*, which implements the domain model including the domain logic, the *controller*, which controls the flow of the application, and the *view*, which prepares and outputs the data to the user (see Figure 2-1).